 When large appliances become old and inoperable, getting rid of them can seem like a hassle.
 If improperly disposed of, these appliances (also known as white goods) can pose serious problems to the environment.
 The Environmental Protection Agency (EPA) estimates that about 9 million refrigerators and freezers end up in the dump each year.

 However, most of these appliances still have some value — even if they’re no longer functional — since they contain recyclable metals and materials.
-Recycling is not only good for the environment, it also allows for manufacturers to use repurposed parts and may even put a little extra cash in your pocket.
+Large appliance recycling is not only good for the environment, it also allows for manufacturers to use repurposed parts and may even put a little extra cash in your pocket.

 This article will show you how and where to recycle appliances in your city.